watch out — the net ten eoms are coming!

 And it might be more of the same this Saturday against the hot favorite Piccadilly Princess, who squeaked into the field as the lowest qualifier.
 To make matters worse for the connections of Arden’s Choice, Piccadilly Princess then drew the ace, which will make her very hard to beat.

-60 per cent winners from first NZ crop . . . just 14 horses who’ve won 65 races!
+60 per cent winners from first NZ crop . . . just 14 horses who’ve won nearly 80 races!

-And Panspacificflight has achieved this with low numbers of foals on the ground in each season he’s been available here.
+The stock of Panspacificflight continue to perform well in Australia and New Zealand despite low numbers of foals on the ground in each season he’s been available here.

 MACCA LODGE: NEW ZEALAND FROZEN SEMEN base for PANSPACIFICFLIGHT AND NET TEN EOM